Wahala (novel): Reception

 The book received generally positive reception from book reviewers and readers alike.

 A starred review from Kirkus Reviews called the novel "a fascinating look at the dark side of female friendship”.
 Another review by NPR stated that "Wahala is both great fun and extremely smart in how it captures some of the central issues in modern city living".
-A review from Publishers Weekly noted that "May’s nuanced exploration of race and gender makes this refreshing.”
+A review from Publishers Weekly noted that "May's nuanced exploration of race and gender makes this refreshing."
+Nikki May won the Comedy Women in Print Prize New Voice award for Wahala.

 Adaptation

-In May 2021, it was announced that BBC had optioned the novel for a TV series with Theresa Ikoko, who is known for her work in Knocks writing the screenplay.
+In May 2021, it was announced that the BBC had optioned the novel for a television series, with Theresa Ikoko, who is known for her work in Rocks, writing the screenplay.
 Wahala will be produced by Firebird Pictures, with its founder Elizabeth Kilgarriff, as the executive producer alongside Mona Qureshi.
-BBC Studios had also gained the rights to distribute the series worldwide.
+BBC Studios also gained the rights to distribute the series worldwide.